 This narrated presentation was prepared as an introduction to the Waterfront Revitalization project for Council and stakeholders.

 We all recognize the potential and the entire community has a vested interest in our waterfront.
 While we all want to see revitalization occur, in the interim we are not supporting new development or uses that are permanent in nature or further frustrate global revitalization efforts in the future.

 We appreciate the support of Council, landowners, the community, and the Government of Canada as we move ward with this process that respects the OCP, engages directly with landowners, Indigenous communities and the public, and addresses the global concerns we must meet together to achieve success.

-We anticipate beginning Land-use planning in the fall of 2019, at which point we will develop the plans and phasing required to support active development on the waterfront.
+We anticipate beginning land-use planning in 2020, at which point we will develop the plans and phasing required to support active development on the waterfront.